-From 2003 to 2012, Professor Boyle served as chair of the Department of Film, Television and Digital Media in the UCLA School of Theater, Film and Television.
+From 2003 to 2012, she served as chair of the Department of Film, Television and Digital Media in the UCLA School of Theater, Film and Television.
 She was promoted to Associate Dean of Entrepreneurial Activities and Special Initiatives in July 2012.

-Professor Boyle received her Bachelor of Arts degree from the University of California, Berkeley, and her Doctor of Jurisprudence from the UCLA School of Law.
+Boyle received her bachelor of arts degree from the University of California, Berkeley, and her Doctor of Jurisprudence from the UCLA School of Law.
 She is licensed to practice law in New York and California.

 - Office: 202F East Melnitz